Aortic Valve Replacement in Moderate or Severe Aortic Stenosis Plus LV Dysfunction

 There are important clinical interactions between AS and LV systolic dysfunction (valvular AS obviates the effectiveness if not the feasibility of medical afterload-reducing therapy), and between AS and coronary artery disease (is AS not the most proximal coronary stenosis?).
 This study appears to provide support for AVR ± CABG among patients with moderate or severe AS and concomitant LV systolic dysfunction.
 In the setting of a retrospective study, questions remain regarding the ability to statistically compensate for differences between groups (some patients with severe AS and LV systolic dysfunction, a Class I guideline indication for AVR, did not undergo AVR; and many patients with moderate AS who underwent AVR had another indication for surgical intervention).
 As the authors note, additional data are needed before concluding that (surgical or transcatheter) intervention is appropriate among patients with truly moderate AS.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Aortic Valve Stenosis, Coronary Artery Bypass, Coronary Artery Disease, Coronary Stenosis, Cardiac Surgical Procedures, Diagnostic Imaging, Echocardiography, Heart Failure, Heart Valve Diseases, Survival, Ventricular Dysfunction, Left